Chef’s Recipe: Best Red Lentil Soup (5g Carb)

 Instructions

-Take 9 tbsp of red lentils in a strainer and wash thoroughly with lukewarm water.
+1. Take 9 tablespoons of red lentils in a strainer and wash thoroughly with lukewarm water.
 Set it aside to drain the water.
 Peel 1 large garlic clove and cut it in half.
-In a medium or small deep pan, take red lentils, 1 tablespoon of butter, and 1 tablespoon of sunflower oil and fry them.
+In a medium or small deep pan, fry red lentils, 1 tablespoon of butter, and 1 tablespoon of sunflower oil.

-Add 1 tbsp all-purpose flour and garlic to them and continue frying.
-Finally, add a little less than 1/2 tsp turmeric and fry for a short while.
-After the frying process is finished, add 1/2 cup of broth to the ingredients.
-Then add enough water to cover the ingredients.
+2. Add 1 tablespoon of all-purpose flour and garlic to them and continue frying.
+Finally, add a little less than 1/2 teaspoon of turmeric and fry briefly.
+After finishing the frying process, add 1/2 cup of broth to the ingredients.
+Then, add enough water to cover the ingredients.
 Add salt and pepper at this stage and let the soup boil.

-In a small saucepan, add 1 tbsp butter to each bowl of soup.
-So add 4 tbsp butter for the soup for 4 people.
-Add about 1 tbsp of paprika to it and fry for a short time, being careful not to burn the paprika in the butter.
+4. In a small saucepan, add 1 tablespoon of butter to each bowl of soup.
+So add 4 tablespoons of butter for the soup for 4 people.
+Add about 1 tablespoon of paprika to it and fry briefly, being careful not to burn the paprika in the butter.
 Share the soup in bowls.
 Share the paprika butter sauce on the bowls as toppings and serve without mixing.

 Notes